 It’s only natural to want to let your instincts guide you, especially if you’re doing something new.
 “Trust your gut” has become a commonly used expression.
 On the other hand, your gut is not intellectual, and the decision to make an investment is a rather complex one.

-The truth is that your investment decisions are not among the choices you should make on gut instinct.
-If you decide to make investment decisions on instinct rather than making educated, research-based decisions, you’re gambling rather than investing.
+Your investments are not among the choices you should make on gut instinct.
+If you decide to make investments based on instinct rather than making educated, research-based decisions, you’re gambling rather than investing.

 While some companies will produce tremendous long-term gains and generate annualized returns of well above 10%, others will go out of business, producing significant losses.
 That’s what makes diversification so important.